-'One Of New Zealand's Darkest Days': Shooting At Mosques Kills At Least 49
+'One Of New Zealand's Darkest Days': Shootings At Mosques Kill At Least 49

 Afternoon prayers at two mosques in Christchurch, New Zealand, were ambushed by gunfire on Friday, leaving at least 49 people dead.
 Another 48 people were hospitalized.

 New Zealand police have charged a 28-year-old man with murder, and have taken two others into custody.
+A fourth person turned out to have been arrested on an unrelated charge.

 Most of those killed were worshiping at Al Noor Mosque when the gunman entered, killing at least 41 people.
 A second shooting at the Linwood Mosque, about 3 miles away, left seven people dead there.
 And a victim in one of the shootings died on the way to the hospital.